stagex-mirror/stagex/README.md

 * Container daemons can verify signatures on pull with a [containers-policy.json](https://github.com/containers/image/blob/main/docs/containers-policy.json.5.md)
 * As a policy, we expect all published signers to:
   * Maintain their PGP private keys offline and/or on personal HSMs
-    * E.g. Nitrokey, Yubikey, Leger, Trezor, etc.
+    * E.g. Nitrokey, Yubikey, Ledger, Trezor, etc.
-  * Maintain a [keyoxide](https://keyoxide.org) profile self-certifying keys
+  * Maintain a [Keyoxide](https://keyoxide.org) profile self-certifying keys
   * Maintain a [Hagrid](https://keys.openpgp.org) profile with verified UIDs
-  * Make best efforts to meet in person and sign each others keys
+  * Make best efforts to meet in person and sign each other's keys
   * Create signatures from highly trusted operating systems
     * E.g Dedicated QubesOS VM, or a an airgapped signing system